4SIGHTalgo/Foresight-Investment-Plan/README.md

 📚 Contents
-MLP_Stat_Arb.mq5 – Multi-layer perceptron version scanning all major FX crosses

-EA_Correlation.mq5 – Traditional correlation-based benchmark

-docs/UMD_external_work.pdf – Full investor deck and strategy explanation
+PDFs for full investor deck and strategy explanation

 images/ – Backtest graphs and preview thumbnails